You are here

 Documentation about the usage of the EUDAT metadata service B2FIND.

-Scientific work depends on the availability of published research data for further analysis and re-use.
-Therefore the process of finding and easily retrieving relevant data and their metadata has become increasingly important.
+Scientific work largely depends on the availability of published research data for further analysis and re-use.
+Therefore, the process of finding and easily retrieving relevant data and their metadata has become increasingly important.
 This demands user-friendly technologies and practices for searching and retrieving data collections within an overarching framework of inter-disciplinary and international archives.

 How to find and access data using B2FIND

 From the entry page (see Figure 1) you can list all communities that provide metadata to B2FIND by clicking 'COMMUNITIES'.
 By entering text in the provided free text field 'Search Your Data', you can perform a full text search over the whole catalogue directly from the entry page.
 This leads you to a result page where all retrieved datasets are listed on the panel on the right.

 By clicking the 'Faceted Search' button, you get directly to a page with all datasets of the meatadata catalogue listed (see Figure 3).
 From here you can use more advanced search functionalities provided in the left navigation bar.